Blog

 The "once a year" rule doesn't apply to every business.
 You need to consider how much you use your system.
 A busy restaurant kitchen, a data center, or a retail store with doors constantly opening and closing puts a much heavier workload on an AC unit than a small office with standard business hours.
 If your system runs almost constantly to keep your space comfortable and safe, it needs more frequent attention.
 For these high-demand environments, we typically recommend service every six months to keep everything in top shape and prevent premature wear.

-Considering the Corpus Christi Climate
+How the Corpus Christi Climate Impacts Your AC

 Here in Corpus Christi, we can't ignore the impact of our coastal climate.
 The intense heat and humidity mean our air conditioners work overtime for most of the year, which causes significant wear and tear.
 For local businesses, routine AC maintenance isn't just a suggestion; it's a critical strategy to manage high energy bills and prevent unexpected system failures that could disrupt your operations.
 A consistent service plan, like our Tommy Cool Air Membership, helps your system run efficiently, saving you money and extending its lifespan in our demanding environment.